debops/debops/docs/rules.rst

 Template to define rate limit rules using the `iptables hashlimit`_ extension.
 The following template-specific YAML keys are supported:

+``daddr``
+  Optional.
+List of destination IP addresses or networks to which the rule is applied.

 ``dport``
   Optional.
 List of destination ports to which the rule is applied.